@some_function (1)

 |

-Converts full-width characters to half-width characters.
-Full-width alphanumeric characters and katakana are the targets.
-Argument 1 is the string to convert.
-For example, to convert full-width characters to half-width characters in the string value of the cell specified by [PRO_CD], use the following:
+Converts full-width characters in the string to half-width characters.
+Targets include full-width alphanumeric characters, symbols and Katakana.
+The 1st argument is the string to be converted.
+For example, to convert full-width characters contained in the string value of the cell specified by [PRO_CD] to half-width characters, use the following:

 |